-Hence he re-defined suggestibility as the way in which people receive and interpret information.
+As per Kappas’s definition, Hypnotic Suggestibility is the way in which people receive and interpret information.
 He elaborated by saying that people can receive and interpret information in two ways:

 The literal are the kinds who take information as it is, at face value.

-For e.g. to a literal even if you sarcastically say something good, they believe it to be true by taking it at face value and feel good about it.
+For e.g. to a literal, even if you sarcastically say something good, they believe it to be true by taking it at face value and feel good about it.
 They may even say thank you for it.

-This doesn’t mean that they are stupid, it is just that they simply take information literally.
+This doesn’t mean that they are stupid.
+It is just that they simply take information literally.

-On the other hand, an inferential as a tendency to read between lines.
+On the other hand, an inferential as a tendency to read between the lines.
 So even when you genuinely give a compliment to an inferential, the inferential might interpret that you want something from them.

 This behaviour (result of his inference) might irk the wife because she never asked for it.
 Over here, the husband has interpreted too many things already.

-So at one place he was literal and at the other inferential.
+So at one place he was literal, and at the other inferential.

-Other Applications of theory of Suggestibility
+Other Applications of theory of Hypnotic Suggestibility

 Along with improving our ability to communicate and build happier relationships, this understanding of Suggestibility and how it shifts is very useful in other areas like conducting a training program, taking therapies & coaching.

-The content design, its delivery & debriefing needs to be a good mix of literal and inferential suggestions, which when accepted by participants will lead to the desired shift in the participants level of knowledge, skills, attitude or even the belief as the case maybe.
+The content design, its delivery & debriefing needs to be a good mix of literal and inferential suggestions, which, when accepted by participants, will lead to the desired shift in the participants level of knowledge, skills, attitude or even the belief as the case maybe.

-If you are a trainer or a coach who would like to make incorporate the principles of suggestibility in your training programs or in coaching session, you must enroll for our comprehensive coaching certification program, Cognitive Hypnotic Coaching™ or if you are a psychologist who would like to learn more about hypnosis and about suggestibility, you can check out our internationally accredited course on Cognitive Hypnotic Psychotherapy™.
+If you are a trainer or a coach who would like to make incorporate the principles of suggestibility in your training programs or in coaching session, you must enroll for our comprehensive coaching certification program, Cognitive Hypnotic Coaching™, or if you are a psychologist who would like to learn more about hypnosis and about suggestibility, you can check out our internationally accredited course on Cognitive Hypnotic Psychotherapy™.